Contact Us

 Email/Online:

-NOTE: All changes for the upcoming weekend must be submitted by Thursdays at 12noon.
-After Thursday at 12noon, our entire team is focused on the coming weekend’s produce sorting/deliveries and cannot immediately tend to requests.
+IMPORTANT: All changes for the upcoming weekend must be changed in your online account by Wednesdays at 12noon.
+After Wednesday at 12noon, everything has been solidified for the upcoming weekend’s produce sorting/deliveries.
 Thanks for your understanding!

-Other billing-related questions, email Amber at billing@urbanacresmarket.com.
+• Other billing-related questions, email Amber at billing@urbanacresmarket.com.

-Other general inquiries or comments, email Christine at info@urbanacresmarket.com.
+• General inquiries or comments, email info@urbanacresmarket.com.

 Store Info: